Archaeology: Principles and Practices

 Textbook requirements may vary from one teaching period to the next.

-This subject introduces the practice, method and theories, history, and achievements of archaeology.
-Through lectures and practical sessions it prepares students for the in-depth critical study of the archaeology of any region or time.
-Topics include the nature and aims of archaeology, the history of the discipline, types of evidence and their recovery, dating, the scope of archaeological enquiry, the place of archaeology in contemporary life, and the ethics of archaeology with respect to the present and the past.
+This subject provides the building blocks for you to learn about the practice, method and theories, history, and achievements of archaeology.
+Through lectures and practical sessions, it prepares you for the in-depth critical study of the archaeology of any region or time.
+With a focus on the specialised knowledge, skills and underlying concepts used by archaeologists, this subject covers a broad range of topics involved in studying the past.
+You will explore the nature and aims of archaeology, the history of the discipline, types of evidence and their recovery, dating, the scope of archaeological enquiry, the place of archaeology in contemporary life, and the ethics of archaeology regarding the present and the past.

 Assessment 1 Geography Quiz: 750 words.
 Relates to Learning Outcomes 1-4 Assessment 2 Quiz: 750 words.
 Relates to Learning Outcomes 1-2 Assessment 3 Quiz: 750 words.
 Relates to Learning Outcomes 1-2 Assessment 4 Essay: 1250 words.
 Relates to Learning Outcomes 1-4 Assessment 5 Quiz: 750 words.
 Relates to Learning Outcomes 1-2